asfpp/asfpp/interpreter/examples/README.md

 -o outputfile is optional

-The command above produces the XML Attack Configuration File (aka ACF) for ASF++, according to the ASL description in the input file.
+The command above produces the XML Attack Configuration File (aka ACF) for ASF++, according to the ADL description in the input file.

 Input file
 ==========
-The input file of the interpreter is an ASL file having the extension '.asl' (e.g. 'myattacks.asl').
+The input file of the interpreter is an ADL file having the extension '.adl' (e.g. 'myattacks.adl').
 The interpreter accepts also other types of extensions, like '.txt', and files without extension (e.g. 'myattacks.txt' or 'myattack').